Therapeutic Parent Work

 It is also informed by the Tavistock Model of Psychoanalytic Work with Parents, Infants and Young Children short course, which offers a practise based and theoretical approach to understanding infant and young children's emotional, social and cognitive development within a psycho-

-Please contact the Child and Adolescent Psychotherapist, Eva Shehu-
+Child and Adolescent Psychotherapist, Eva Shehu-